Accepting Your Assistantship

 Overview

-Graduate Assistantship Required Trainings are outlined on the contract form prospective assistants will review and sign via Docusign.
+Required trainings are indicated on the contract form prospective assistants will review and sign via Docusign alongside the appointment responsibilities.
 If you are unsure of which trainings you need to complete, reach out to your supervisor and the NDSU Graduate School at ndsu.gradschool.asst@ndsu.edu.

 All trainings except for in-person Equal Opportunity and Title IX and Initial Waste Handling are available in Vector Solutions.
 Assistants must first have a Vector Solutions account, which is generated by NDSU HR upon official hire.

-Note that these trainings are only for the assistantship appointment are based on employment requirements.
-Some trainings may overlap with academic trainings required to maintain ethical conduct.
+The required trainings for the assistantship appointment are based on employment requirements; some trainings may overlap with separate academic trainings required to maintain ethical conduct and research.

 General Required Trainings (All Assistants)